EurekaCommunity/ViewRow/README.md

 ## Installation

-1. Add `pod 'ViewRow', :git => 'https://github.com/EurekaCommunity/ViewRow'` to your Podfile
+1. Add `pod 'ViewRow'` to your Podfile
 2. Run `$ pod install`